metisvela/sailtrack-module/README.md

 ## Configuration

 It is possible to change some settings of the library by overriding one or more of the following internal defines:
  - `STM_NOTIFICATION_LED_PIN` (integer): The pin to which the notification LED is connected.
-Defaults to the board's builtin LED pin, if present
+Defaults to the board's builtin LED pin, if present.
  - `STM_NOTIFICATION_LED_ON_STATE` (`LOW` or `HIGH`): The logic state that corresponds to the ON state of the notification LED.
-Deafults to `HIGH` (=1)
+Deafults to `HIGH` (=1).
  - `STM_WIFI_AP_SSID` (string): The name of the WiFi network to which the module will try to connect at startup.
-Defaults to "SailTrack-CoreNet" (the SSID of the WiFi network created by SailTrack Core)
+Defaults to "SailTrack-CoreNet" (the SSID of the WiFi network created by SailTrack Core).
  - `STM_WIFI_AP_PASSWORD` (string): The password of the WiFi network to which the module will try to connect at startup.
-Defaults to "sailtracknet" (the deafult password of the WiFi network created by SailTrack Core)
+Defaults to "sailtracknet" (the deafult password of the WiFi network created by SailTrack Core).
  - `STM_WIFI_GATEWAY_ADDR` (string): The IP address of the gateway (i.e. the router) to which the module will try to connect at startup.
-Defaults to "192.168.42.1" (the default IP address of SailTrack Core)
+Defaults to "192.168.42.1" (the default IP address of SailTrack Core).
  - `STM_WIFI_SUBNET` (string): The subnet mask of the network to which the module will try to connect at startup.
-Defaults to "255.255.255.0" (the default subnet mask of the network created by SailTrack Core)
+Defaults to "255.255.255.0" (the default subnet mask of the network created by SailTrack Core).
  - `STM_MQTT_HOST_ADDR` (string): The IP address of the host running the MQTT broker to which the module will try to connect at startup.
-Defaults to "192.168.42.1" (the default IP address of SailTrack Core, that is also running the MQTT broker)
+Defaults to "192.168.42.1" (the default IP address of SailTrack Core, that is also running the MQTT broker).
  - `STM_MQTT_PORT` (integer): The MQTT port number to which the module will try to connect at startup.
-Defaults to 1883 (the default MQTT port)
+Defaults to 1883 (the default MQTT port).
  - `STM_MQTT_USERNAME` (string): The username used to authenticate to the MQTT broker.
-Defaults to "mosquitto" (the default broker's username)
+Defaults to "mosquitto" (the default broker's username).
  - `STM_MQTT_PASSWORD` (string): The password used to authenticate to the MQTT broker.
-Defaults to "sailtrack" (the default broker's password)
+Defaults to "sailtrack" (the default broker's password).

 To confifure the library, you can add the overridden defines in the `platformio.ini` file, under the `build_flags` section, as in the following example (double quotes must be escaped):
 ```ini